WM-SEMERU/code-rationales/README.md

 ---------

-## Used taxonomy
+## Intepretability Concepts $\mathcal{C}$ for code generation

 We propose two taxonomies $\mathcal{C}$: one for code generation and one for test generation.
 The first taxonomy is based on Abstract Syntax Trees (ASTs), allowing tokens to be associated with Object-Oriented Programming (OOP) concepts.
 We also incorporated natural language (NL) concepts using [NLTK](https://www.nltk.org) to map and explain AST nodes like comments and identifiers.
 The second taxonomy is based on context windows from [eWASH](https://github.com/microsoft/methods2test).

+The following figure ilustrates on the left (1) case(a) code generation example and the erroneous generated code, case (b) a test generation example.
+On the right (2) interpretability concepts for code generation.

 ![sec_5_fig_case_study](https://github.com/user-attachments/assets/7ef7c5c0-ecf2-4991-9088-93a39f0a68b3)